Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Preliminaries

 We call the words in the first set the \emph{$\accepSet$-free words from $\atmtnState$}, and the words in the second set the \emph{$\accepSet$-free cycles from $\atmtnState$}.
 We state an important property of $\accepSet$-free words. \begin{lem} Let $\atmtnState_1, \atmtnState_2\in\atmtnStates$ be such that $\safe{\atmtnState_1} = \safe{\atmtnState_2}$.
 Then for all $\word\in\safe{\atmtnState_1}$, $\safe{\atmtnUpdWord(\atmtnState_1, \word)} = \safe{\atmtnUpdWord(\atmtnState_2, \word)}$. \end{lem} \begin{proof} Let $\word\in\safe{\atmtnState_1}$.
 Let $q_1'=\atmtnUpdWord(\atmtnState_1, \word)$, $q_2'=\atmtnUpdWord(\atmtnState_2, \word)$, and $\word'\in \safe{q_1'}$.
 Since both runs $\dbaRun{q_1, \word}$ and $\dbaRun{q_1',\word'}$ are $\accepSet$-free, we have $\word\word'\in \safe{\atmtnState_1} = \safe{\atmtnState_2}$.
 Therefore, the finite run $\dbaRun{q_2, \word\word'}$ is $\accepSet$-free, so the run $\dbaRun{q_2', \word'}$ is $\accepSet$-free as well and $\word'\in\safe{\atmtnState'_2}$. \end{proof}

 \paragraph{Saturation of DBA with B\"uchi transitions.} In what follows, we will make extensive use of a ``normal form'' of B\"uchi automata satisfying that any $\accepSet$-free path can be extended to an $\accepSet$-free cycle.
-Such a normal form can be produced by saturating a given DBA~$\dba$ with B\"uchi transitions~\cite{KS15,AbuRadiKupferman19Minimizing,AbuRadiKupferman20Canonicity}.
+Such a normal form can be produced by saturating a given DBA~$\dba$ with B\"uchi transitions~\cite{KS15,AK22Minimizing}.
 To do so, we add to $\accepSet$ all transitions that do not appear in an $\accepSet$-free cycle of $\dba$.
-Cycles that are $\accepSet$-free can be easily identified by decomposing in strongly connected components the structure obtained by removing the B\"uchi transitions from~$\dba$.
+These transitions can be easily identified: we remove all B\"uchi transitions from~$\dba$, and decompose the resulting automaton in strongly connected components; transitions that we can add to $\accepSet$ are exactly those that are not included in any of those SCCs.

 We say that $\dba=\dbaFull$ is \emph{saturated} if for every $\accepSet' \varsupsetneq \accepSet$, the automaton obtained by replacing $\accepSet$ with $\accepSet'$ does not recognize $\atmtnLang{\dba}$.